andrew3203/CovidSimulation/README.md

     3. After that you need to install the requirements:
 `pip install -r requirements.txt`

-    4. Then, run tha application with command:
+    4. Then, run tha application with command (if you are not on django.msu-web.tech you can use any over port):
-`python manage.py runserver`
+`python manage.py runserver 9000`

 --------